StevenClontz/prof.clontz.org/classes/2019/08/ma320/index.md

 functions, and the structure of the number system.

-We will spend most of our class time working through freely available [course notes][notes].
+We will spend most of our class time working through freely available [course notes][notes] written by B.J.
+Baker.
 A textbook is available in the bookstore or online, *Bridge to Higher Mathematics*, by Sam Vandervelde, but it is not required.

 ## Grading

-Grades in this course are determined based upon satisfactory completion of four grade specifications:
+The default grade for each student is determined based upon of three requirements, detailed further below:

+- **Content Mastery**
+  - +1 Letter Grade
-- **Discussions**
+- **Proofs Portfolio**
-- **Presentations**
+  - +1 Letter Grade
-- **Knowledge**
+- **Final Exam**
-- **Proofs**
+  - +2 Letter Grades
+  - The difficulty of each student's final exam will be based upon that student's contributions to online **Discussions** and in-class **Presentations**.

-Letter grades are assigned at the end of the semester as follows:
+At the end of the course, grades are asssigned as follows:

-- A: All specifications satisfied
-- B: 3/4 specifications satisfied
-- C: 2/4 specifications satisfied
-- D: 1/4 specifications satisfied
-- F: No specifications satisfied
+- **A**: +4 Letter Grades earned
+- **B**: +3 Letter Grades earned
+- **C**: +2 Letter Grades earned
+- **D**: +1 Letter Grades earned
+- **F**: 0 Letter Grades earned

 ## Discussions

-Each Thursday, students will be assigned a portion of the course notes to review over the weekend before class meets again on Tuesday.
-This material will be discussed online at TODO.
+Each Thursday, students will be assigned a portion of the course notes to review and discuss over the weekend before class meets again on Tuesday.
+This material will be discussed online at [CampusWire][campuswire], which assigns a reputation score to each student based upon contributions and reactions from classmates and the instructor.

-Based on this score, each student will be assigned a requirement between 60% and 90% that must be earned on the final exam to satisfy this specification.
-In particular, the student that has the best discussion score will only need to earn 60% on the final to satisfy this specification, but the student with the worst discussion score will need to earn closer to 90%.
+Based on this score, each student will be assigned a Final Exam Requirement between 60% and 90%, with the best student being assigned 60%.
+(Earning this requirement on the final will improve your overall grade by one letter.)

 ## Presentations

-When assigning weekend notes to review, some of the problems will be assigned to specific students to be presented during the next week of class.
+When assigning notes for online discussion, individual students will be assigned to certain sections of the notes.
+These students are responsible for presenting this material to the class during the following week.
-After each student presentation, the other students will submit a rating of the presentation.
+After each in-class student presentation, the other students will submit a rating of the presentation to the instructor.

-Based upon these rating, each student will be assigned a requirement between 60% and 90% that must be earned on the final exam to satisfy this specification.
-In particular, the student that has the best discussion score will only need to earn 60% on the final to satisfy this specification, but the student with the worst discussion score will need to earn closer to 90%.
+Based upon these ratings, each student will be assigned a Final Exam Requirement between 60% and 90%, with the best student being assigned 60%.
+(Earning this requirement on the final will improve your overall grade by one letter.)

-### Adjustment of Final Exam Requirement
+### Adjustment of Final Exam Requirements

-If both the discussion and presentation final exam requirements are within 10%, then the lower requirement will be changed to be 10% less than the higher requirement.
+If both the discussion and presentation Final Exam Requirements are within 10%, then the lower requirement will be changed to be 10% less than the higher requirement.

-## Knowledge
+## Content Mastery

-As material is covered, certain topics (called [Standards][standards]) will be assessed on periodic Knowledge Quizzes.
+As material is covered, certain topics (called [Standards][standards]) will be assessed on periodic Mastery Quizzes, which are maked as follows.

-(TODO add check/star/etc rating scale)

-Half of the credit on the final exam will be based upon these standards, and if an exercise is answered correctly on the final, it will still count toward this specification.
+* **Mastery Mark ✓**:
+  The solution demonstrates complete mastery of the given standard.
+* **Revision Mark ✱**:
+  The solution might demonstrate mastery of the given standard, but needs to be revised for clarity/accuracy.
+* **Issues Mark ⓘ**:
+  The solution demonstrates partial understanding of the given standard, but has one or more issues that suggest that further study is required to develop complete mastery.
+* **✘**:
+  The solution demonstrates negligible understanding of the given standard.

+Marks other than **✓** may be reattempted on future quizzes.
+Once a **✓** has been earned for a Standard, that Standard is considered Mastered (regardless of how many attempts were made).

-Students that master X/Y standards by the end of the semester will satisfy this specification.
+Students that Master at least 85% of the Standards by the end of the semester will earn +1 Letter Grade.
+These Standards will also be on the Final Exam and can be Mastered at that time as well (see below).

 ## Proofs

 This course is designated as a [Writing-Intensive Course][WIC] by the university.
-As such, students are required to maintain a Proofs Portfolio over the course of the semester.
-This portfolio will include one example of each of the types of proofs we will cover in this course.
+As such, students are required to compile a Proofs Portfolio over the course of the semester.
+This portfolio will include one example of each of the types of proofs we will cover in this course, in addition to one proof based on introductory material from another MA 300/400 course.

-The other three specifications are achieved based upon success on assessments given periodically during the course:

-- Thurs Feb 14
-- Thurs Mar 14
-- Thurs Apr 11
-- Tues Apr 30, 6pm-8pm (Final Exam)

-Assessments are cumulative; however, only sections that have not already been Mastered need be attempted (see below).
-If an assessment is missed due to an excusable absence, additional time on future assessments may be requested.

-## Computation

-Each assessment will include a multiple-choice Computation section for each module covered by that point of the course.

-### Satisfying the Computation Specification

-Students who correctly answer at least 70% of the questions in the Computation section for a module will have Mastered that module's Computations.

-Students who Master the Computations for at least 5 modules will have satisfied this specification.

-## Knowledge

-Each assessment will include a true/false Knowledge section for each module covered by that point of the course.

-### Satisfying the Knowledge Specification

-Students who correctly answer at least 70% of the questions in the Knowledge section for a module will have Mastered that module's Knowledge.

-Students who Master the Knowledge for at least 5 modules will have satisfied this specification.
+An important part of this process is instructor and peer review, followed by revisions.
+Students will be required to post drafts to CampusWire as well as provide feedback to peers on early drafts.

+The complete portfolio will be printed and submitted to the instructor at the final exam.
+Students that submit a satisfactory portfolio according to the [rubric][portfolio-rubric] will earn +1 Letter Grade.

-## Proofs
+## Final Exam

-Each assessment will include a Proof section for each module covered by that point of the course.
-Each section will include one or more exercises that may be attempted, but only one Proof solution per module may be submitted.
-In addition, at most two Proof solutions total may be submitted per assessment (with the exception of the Final Exam).

-### Satisfying the Proofs Specification

-Proofs will be marked as Mastered, Revisable, Has Issues, or Negligible Progress.
-Revisable proofs may be revised and resubmitted in a timely fashion to improve to Mastered.
-At the end of the semester, one Has Issues proof may be revised and resubmitted to improve to Mastered.

-Students who have submitted a Mastered Proof for at least 5 modules will have satisfied this specification.
+The Final Exam will be graded out of 100%.
+Half of this score will be based upon Content Mastery exercises (which may also be used to meet the Content Mastery requirements for the course).
+The rest of this score will be based on writing proofs (which do not affect the Proofs Portfolio).

+Any student who earns 90% or better will earn +2 Letter Grades, and any student who earns 80% or better will earn at least +1 Letter Grade.
+However, these requirements
+may be lowered as far as 60% and 50% respectively by participating in Discussions and Presentations (see above).

 ## Academic Honesty

 Academic Honesty is defined in
 [USA's Student Academic Conduct Policy][usa-academic-conduct].
 Any student who is caught
-cheating will immediately forfeit any credit earned for the Computation, Knowledge, and Proof specifications.
+cheating will permanently forfeit all credit earned for the relevant area of the course (Discussions, Presentations, Content Mastery, Proofs, or the Final Exam) as well as be deducted one letter grade.
-This credit may be reearned on subsequent assessments, which will be given in the instructor's office by appointment.
 In addition, the incident will be reported to the university.

 A second instance of academic dishonesty will immediately